w3c/wg-effectiveness/meetings_1.md

   * could be answered by the [Common Standards Issues](https://github.com/w3c/wg-effectiveness/blob/master/CSI.md) document
   * if so, further work could be done to improve this document
   * Is that enough?
+* Are issues "common"?
+  * or - are WGs too different and experience different issues (therefore defining "common issues" is impossible)
 * Where is the current available information on how to participate in a WG, and how to progress a standard though the standard process?
+* What needs to different types of attendees have?
+* How do chairs impact the WG effectives?
+  * What can be done to support chairs?
+* How do team contacts impact the WG effectives?
+  * What can be done to support team contacts?
 * Would clearer documentation assist the various types of attendee?
   * See below "Proposal for Easy to Read and Access Information for New and Existing Attendees"
 * Are meetings necessary?